University Medal: Australia

+Sir Cyril Ambrose Walsh, High Court of Australia, won three University Medals, in English and Philosophy and Law at Sydney University.

 Sri Lanka

 In Sri Lanka, Universities award medals, usually named in honor of a senior faculty member at annual convocations for those who have achieved academic merit.

 United States

 The University Medal is often awarded to the most distinguished undergraduate student upon graduation.
 In addition to stringent academic criteria, students are also judged on extracurricular activities, publications, and other qualities.

 As award for service

 In some universities, the University Medal is bestowed upon members of the university for their extraordinary contribution to the University.
 Such an award is often conferred upon retirement of a staff member.